brendmung/AbodeLLM/README.md

 - Slower performance on devices with lower RAM or processing power
 - Internet connection required for initial model download (~750MB)

-## ⚖️ Disclaimer

-The developer is not responsible for any issues or damages that arise from using this app.

 ## 📢 Stay Updated

 Join our channels for updates and discussions: